World Series Baseball (Mega Drive)

 After selecting the type of swing, runners can be instructed to lead-off by holding B while tapping a direction on the D-Pad corresponding to the base that the runner is currently on ((Right for first, Up for second, or Left for third, or Down for all baserunners).
 Runners can attempt to steal a base by holding B while holding a direction on the D-Pad.

-The player can call a time-out with START to make substitutions, play a replay, or check the scoreboard.
+Calling a time-out with START shows the batter's statistics (defensive position, batting average, home runs, runs batted in, and stolen bases) and contains a menu to make substitutions, play a replay, or check the scoreboard.

 Teams